Families Understanding Nature (FUN) Camp

 - Rifle shooting: Review firearm safety and marksmanship.
 Instructors will supervise shooting of .22 caliber rifles.
 We will provide all firearms, ammunition, targets, and safety equipment.

-Learn basic archery fundamentals.
-Practice what you have learned by shooting arrows with a bow under an instructor's supervision.
-All bows, arrows, targets and safety equipment provided.
+- Archery: Learn archery fundamentals.
+Practice what you have learned by shooting at bull's-eye and 3-D targets under an instructor's supervision.
+We will provide all bows, arrows, targets, and safety equipment.

 - Canoeing/Kayaking: Learn the basics of small boat handling and safety.
 Instruction will take place on one of the large, on-site ponds with plenty of opportunities to practice.
 Water shoes or old sneakers that can get wet are required; clothes suitable for being on the water are strongly recommended.
 We will provide boats, paddles, and Personal Flotation Devices (PFDs), although participants can bring their own PFD as long as it fits and is in good condition.

 - Nature hike: Instructors will lead hikes that highlight the local habitat and the animals and plants found there.
 Participants will also learn basic compass skills, improve observation/scouting skills, and learn a little about outdoor safety.
 We will provide compasses and insect repellent.